keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 description: Study notes of computer network technology
 ---

+## OSI model

+OSI stands for **Open System Interconnection** model.
+OSI model has 7 layers.
+But the most commonly (arguably) used model is the 'five-layer' model, which includes **physical layer** (layer 1), data **link layer** (layer 2), **network layer** (layer 3), **transport layer** (layer 4) and **application layer** (layer 5).
+OSI model adds two additional layers in between transport layer and application layer, namely _session layer_ and _presentation layer_.

+### Encapsulation and Decapsulation

+The key take-away with the OSI model or the five-layer model is how data flows among the layers of the model.
+Let's only use the five-layer model to explain.

+When an service (say, service `A`) in the application layer needs to send data to the another application running on another node, here is what happens:

+1. The data service `A` is sending gets **encapsulated** in the layers below; first, data is being treated as the payload of the packets in transport layer when making transport layer packets.
+Then the same thing is done in the network layer to wrap transport layer packets in the payload of the IP datagrams.
+This continues until (and including) data link layer.
+In the end, Ethernet frames are created before sending out on the network.
+2.

 ## Network Configuration

 There are four necessary settings needed to be configured for a 'node' to run correctly on a network: